evhub/coconut/DOCS.md

 Coconut has the ability to integrate with [MyPy](http://mypy-lang.org/) to provide optional static type_checking, including for all Coconut built-ins.
 Simply pass `--mypy` to `coconut` to enable MyPy integration, though be careful to pass it only as the last argument, since all arguments after `--mypy` are passed to `mypy`, not Coconut.

-You can also call `mypy` directly on the compiled Coconut.
-If this isn't working, try running `coconut --mypy` at least once and adding `~/.coconut_stubs` to your [`MYPYPATH`](https://mypy.readthedocs.io/en/latest/running_mypy.html#how-imports-are-found).
-To install the stubs without launching the interpreter, you can also run `coconut --mypy install` instead of `coconut --mypy`.
+You can also run `mypy`—or any other static type checker—directly on the compiled Coconut.
+If the static type checker is unable to find the necessary stub files, however, then you may need to:

+1. run `coconut --mypy install` and
+2. tell your static type checker of choice to look in `~/.coconut_stubs` for stub files (for `mypy`, this is done by adding it to your [`MYPYPATH`](https://mypy.readthedocs.io/en/latest/running_mypy.html#how-imports-are-found)).

-To explicitly annotate your code with types for MyPy to check, Coconut supports [Python 3 function type annotations](https://www.python.org/dev/peps/pep-0484/), [Python 3.6 variable type annotations](https://www.python.org/dev/peps/pep-0526/), and even Coconut's own [enhanced type annotation syntax](#enhanced-type-annotation).
+To explicitly annotate your code with types to be checked, Coconut supports [Python 3 function type annotations](https://www.python.org/dev/peps/pep-0484/), [Python 3.6 variable type annotations](https://www.python.org/dev/peps/pep-0526/), and even Coconut's own [enhanced type annotation syntax](#enhanced-type-annotation).
 By default, all type annotations are compiled to Python-2-compatible type comments, which means it all works on any Python version.

 Coconut even supports `--mypy` in the interpreter, which will intelligently scan each new line of code, in the context of previous lines, for newly-introduced MyPy errors.
 For example:
 ```coconut_pycon